Monte Paschi top investor committed to bank relaunch, where possible

-MILAN (Reuters) - The main shareholder of Italy’s No. 3 lender Banca Monte dei Paschi di Siena (BMPS.MI) said on Wednesday it remained committed to supporting the relaunch of the bank “where possible”.
+MILAN, Nov 27 (Reuters) - The main shareholder of Italy’s No. 3 lender Banca Monte dei Paschi di Siena said on Wednesday it remained committed to supporting the relaunch of the bank “where possible”.

 In a statement the foundation shareholder said it “acknowledged” the board’s decision to propose a rights issue of up to 3 billion euros ($4 billion), but did not disclose its final position on the issue.